iundd/a11y_me_video/README.md

 # Accessible video player based on MediaElement.js, A11y Plugin and Fluid.

-### The new content element supports many features
+### The new content element supports many features:

 * supports two video formats: mp4 and additional webm
 * customizable through fluid templates, sass, css and javascript